markomelko/hn-demo/README.md

-Small demo project for a given Hackernoon assignment.
+Small fast demo project for a given Hackernoon assignment - read stories.

-Created with Vite / React / Javascript
+App created with Vite / React / Javascript.

+### In the future.

+(after v 20.11.2022) Perhaps the whole data architecture could be thought of differently.
+Along side e.g. user presses next story, not fethed stories can be stored to the state etc.

 ### Public demo